irtefa/gedcom/README.txt

-This is a GEDCOM parser to practive ruby.
+This is a GEDCOM parser to practice ruby.

 Irtefa